cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

 * Increased ambient pressure reverses general anaesthesia
 * Flaws:
     * Does not account for stero-selectivity of drug-receptor interactions
-    I.e. receptors select for one steroisomer over others.
+    I.e. receptors select for one stereoisomer over others.

 ###Structure-Activity Relationships of Inhaled Anaesthetics{#sa}